Ahmed-Alkhadhami/SM22_Elec2_PushButtonSwitch/README.md

 # Electric Task 2 : designing an on/off Push Button
-We can acomplish designing a push button switch that controlls the on/off state dpending on:
+We can accomplish designing a push button switch that controls the on/off state depending on:
-* programmed Circuit : intirelly a simple equpment and a backbone is programming.
+* programmed Circuit : entirely a simple equipment and a backbone is programming.
-* unProgrammed Circuit : using only electrnoc parts.
+* Unprogrammed Circuit : using only electronic parts.

-we will show an example for each one independetly.
+we will show an example for each one independently.

 ## Repository Contents :
 * programmed Circuit Folder
-* unProgrammed Circuit Folder
+* Unprogrammed Circuit Folder

 This is the submission for week 2 tasks of the Electric path at Smart Method training of 2022.